Musa-E/CS423-GroupProject/README.md

 On your Android device, tap Settings > About phone.
 Tap the Build number seven times.
 If prompted, enter your device password or pin.
-You know you succeeded when you see a You are now a developer! message.
+You know you succeeded when you see a "You are now a developer!" message, as shown here.
 ![image](https://github.com/user-attachments/assets/38419904-f82a-472f-8982-961fdb2da649)

 Return to Settings and then tap System > Developer options.